ricardopieper/EventMonitor/README.md

 Actors are cheap.
 Therefore I'll not worry about how many will be created, but instead on minimize the state of each actor.

-The old approach was to listen to subscribe to a stream, executing filters on top of it and changing the actor's state based on a series of rules.
-This has caused some problems, many of them related to corner cases in the actor needed information about the past.
+The old approach was to subscribe to a stream, executing filters on top of it and changing the actor's state based on a series of rules.
+This has caused some problems, many of them related to corner cases when the actor needed information about the past to decide the next state.
+Essentially, the state machine was complex.

+The new approach will just take all events of the last N minutes/seconds/whatever and compute what the state should be for the given actor.
+If the

 ## Tick rate